 If you want to register your company in the Dutch Commercial Register, you have to make an appointment with the Netherlands Chamber of Commerce (KVK).
 Fill out the online form as much as possible before coming to your appointment.
 If you do not have a private foreign address (e.g. digital nomads), you cannot register yourself.
-The registration fee is 50 euros.
+There is a one-time registration fee.

 In order to register with the Netherlands Chamber of Commerce, you need to bring the following:

 - Copy of signed lease, rental or sales contract of your Dutch business address;

 Registering from abroad

 In some exceptional cases, you may register with the Dutch Commercial Register from abroad.
 The Netherlands Chamber of Commerce will check whether you have sufficient sustainable economic activities in the Netherlands and may ask you for supporting evidence.
 In order to register, you need to fill out the registration form and send it to the Netherlands Chamber of Commerce, accompanied with the following documents: